redpois0n/yontma/README.md

 YoNTMA (You'll Never Take Me Alive!) is a tool designed to enhance the protection of data encryption on Windows laptops.
 A Macintosh version is available [here](https://github.com/iSECPartners/yontma-mac).

+## This fork does the following

+- Forces shutdown instead of hibernating

 How It Works
 ------------